Why horns ?

 Part 1.

-Imagine a midrange dome tweeter.
-This dome tweeter should reproduce a signal of lets say 250Hz at 90dB.
-Depending on the amplifier and the input sensitivity, you will need 10 to 50 watts of power and the diaphragm will have to move 3 up to 8 millimeters.
-So this takes time, a commodity that is not endlessly available in realistic music reproduction.
-Our 666 compression driver does not even require .2 millimeters and an amplification power of less than .1 watts.
+Imagine a midrange dome tweeter attempting to reproduce a signal at, say, 250 Hz at 90 dB.
+Depending on the amplifier and its input sensitivity, this could require 10 to 50 watts of power, with the diaphragm needing to move 3 to 8 millimeters.
+This movement takes time—a precious commodity in realistic music reproduction.

 Part 2.